Nicholas Mangione

 Nicholas Bernard Mangione (/ˌmaendʒi'oʊni/ MAN-jee-OH-nee, /it/; February 17, 1925 – November 2, 2008) was an American real estate developer.
 He was the founder of Lorien Health Services and owner of the radio station WCBM, both in Baltimore.
 Mangione also owned country clubs, hotels, and resorts in the Baltimore area, including Hayfields Country Club and Turf Valley.
-Mangione's descendants—10 children and some 37 grandchildren—remain a prominent family in Maryland business and politics.
+Mangione's descendants (including 10 children and some 37 grandchildren) remain a prominent family in Maryland business and politics; they include American killer Luigi Mangione, politician Nino Mangione, and professional soccer player Peter Mangione.
 He was a World War II veteran.

 Early life and education

 Mangione was born in Baltimore's Little Italy neighborhood on February 17, 1925.
 He was the eldest son and the second of four children of Maria "Mary" (1898–1964) and Luigi "Louis" Mangione (1890–1936), an Italian immigrant couple from Castrogiovanni, Sicily.
 His father was illiterate and worked for Baltimore's water department until he died of pneumonia when Nicholas was 11 years old.